 Types of shock and clinical findings

 Distributive shock which is also called warm shock is characterized by hyperdynamic physiology with decreased systemic vascular resistance and elevated cardiac output.
-The physical findings for warm shock are: flash capillary refill (<1 second), bounding pulses, warm dry extremities, and wide pulse pressure (typically greater than 40 mmHg in older children and adults).
+The physical findings for warm shock are: flash capillary refill (

 Cold shock is characterized by an increased systemic vascular resistance and decreased cardiac output.
 The physical findings are: delayed capillary refill (>2 seconds), diminished pulses and mottled or cool extremities.